Benedictine Abbey of Pietersburg: Apostolic work

 Despite the comparatively small size of the monastic community, the monks of Subiaco are quite involved in the life of the local church and the people.
-The community serves one parish with nine outstations, owns three schools (St. Bede's High School), and works with the local population in of projects to improve their lives.
+The community serves one parish with nine outstations, owns three schools (St. Bede's High School), and works with the local population in projects to improve their lives.

 Personnel

-In 2022, St. Benedict's Abbey, Polokwane, included twelve (priests and brothers) in the community, eight of whom were in solemn monastic profession.
+In 2024, St. Benedict's Abbey, Polokwane, included nineteen monks (priests and brothers) in the community, nine of whom were in solemn monastic profession and five in temporary vows.
 The monastery is a member community of the Subiaco Cassinese Congregation of the Order of St. Benedict.